vacp2p/rfc/content/docs/rfcs/43/README.md

 ### Employed Cryptographic Primitives

-- `H`: the underlying hash function, i.e. SHA-256;
+- `H`: the underlying cryptographically-secure hash function, e.g. SHA-256;
-- `HKDF`: a key derivation function (based on SHA-256);
+- `HKDF`: the key derivation function (based on `H`);
 - `Curve25519`: the underlying elliptic curve for Diffie-Hellman (DH) operations.

 ### The `WakuPairing` Noise Handshake

-The devices execute a custom handshake derived from `X1X1`, where they mutually exchange and authenticate their device static keys by exchanging messages over the content topic
+The devices execute a custom handshake derived from `XN`, where they mutually exchange and authenticate their device static keys by exchanging messages over the content topic with the following [format](https://rfc.vac.dev/spec/23/#content-topic-format)

 ```
 contentTopic = /{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/proto